 This is true with some caveats.
 More intelligence can lead to better designed and managed experiments, enabling more discovery per experiment.
 History of research productivity should probably demonstrate this but data is quite noisy and there’s diminishing returns on research.
 We encounter harder problems like quantum physics as we solve simpler problems like Newtonian motion.

 3- AGI is not possible because it is not possible to model the human brain

 Theoretically it is possible to model any computational machine including the human brain with a relatively simple machine that can perform basic computations and has access to infinite memory and time.
 This is the Church-Turing hypothesis laid out in 1950.
 It is universally accepted.
 However as stated, it requires certain difficult conditions: infinite time and memory.

 And we haven’t been successful, yet.
-This is a video of what happens when machines play soccer, it is a bit dated (from 2017) but makes even me feel like soccer legend in comparison:
+Though the GPT-3 language model launched in June/2020 caused significant excitement with its fluency, its lack of logical understanding makes its output error prone.
+For a more dramatic example, this is a video of what happens when machines play soccer.
+It is a bit dated (from 2017) but makes even me feel like soccer legend in comparison:

 — MagX（ニューモデルマガジンX） (@CyberMagazineX) July 28, 2017